 Our definition of a rally is safe and social cruising.
 We offer an element of fun competition, but it isn't a race!
 Rallies are about crossing oceans with friends; feeling confident and prepared on departure day; having support and friendship at sea; and providing a welcome to salute your achievement on arrival.

-In all of our rallies (except the Malts Cruise and ARC Baltic) we collect data about your boat and sails that allows us to give your boat a 'handicap'.
+In some of our rallies we collect data about your boat and sails that allows us to give your boat a 'handicap'.
 This is a time correction factor that allows us to compare the passage times of different types and sizes of cruising boat, providing some fun competition.
 We still allow you to use your engine for propulsion as well as charging the batteries, so this isn't a race!
 At the end we compare the elapsed times, adjust for the handicap and motoring hours and then we can provide results.

 There is no obligation to join the fun competition.
 If you prefer to simply cruise at your own pace with no results calculated, the you can sail in the Open Division in any rally.